Great, let’s get started

 The definition of total permanent disability depends on the type of TPD cover you have.

-• Any occupation: You will receive a lump sum benefit if a permanent disability due to an illness or injury prevents you from resuming your pre-disability occupation or any job that’s appropriate for your work experience or education.
+• Any occupation: An illness or injury prevents you from resuming your pre-disability occupation or any job that’s appropriate for your work experience or education.

-• For both own occupation and any occupation TPD cover: You will receive a lump sum benefit if you are diagnosed with a condition that will prevent you from working ever again.
-Some of these covered conditions include Alzheimer’s disease, dementia, motor neurone disease, multiple sclerosis, Parkinson’s disease, paralysis, major head trauma, and severe rheumatoid arthritis.
+• For both own occupation and any occupation TPD cover: You’re diagnosed with a condition that prevents you from working ever again.
+Some of these conditions include Alzheimer’s disease, dementia, motor neurone disease, multiple sclerosis, Parkinson’s disease, paralysis, major head trauma, and severe rheumatoid arthritis.
 Check the insurer’s policy for a complete list of these conditions.

 • Modified TPD/Non-occupational cover: Some insurers offer this cover for homemakers, stay-at-home parents, and other individuals who are not in paid employment or not eligible for own occupation or any occupation cover.

-Depending on the insurer you choose, modified TPD/non-occupational cover will provide a lump sum under the following circumstances:
+Depending on your plan, modified TPD/non-occupational cover will provide a lump sum under the following circumstances:

 • Homemakers’ permanent disability prevents them from resuming their full-time household duties